hernantz/blog/content/the-branch-is-dead-short-live-the-branch.md

 3. Changes might not be tackled in the original logical order, but the transition towards the big changeset happens in a smooth and predictable manner.
+4. You avoid doing something you should [never do in software][12].

 Dispite having mentioned branches a lot, the ideas expressed here still apply, no matter the technique used to integrate the changes.